Strengthening Wisconsin, Growing Leaders

 Leadership Wisconsin is the state’s premier leadership development organization with a national reputation for producing highly effective leaders.
 In order to meet community challenges and recognize opportunities, Wisconsin needs leaders who show initiative, listen intently, understand the breadth and depth of issues, assume responsibility, act with civility and exercise sound decision making.

-Leadership Wisconsin is uniquely positioned as a 501(c)3 non-profit and as part of the University of Wisconsin Extension Cooperative Extension division.
-The partnership with Cooperative Extension connects our work with the “Wisconsin Idea“, and the resources of the University of Wisconsin.
+The Leadership Wisconsin Foundation is uniquely positioned as a 501(c)3 non-profit.
+Through a partnership with the University of Wisconsin-Madison’s Division of Extension we connects our work with the “Wisconsin Idea“, and the resources of the University of Wisconsin.
 This means our programming remains high quality, cutting edge, relevant and timely, and that it meets the needs of the diverse individuals and communities of Wisconsin.

 The birth and history of Leadership Wisconsin is a classic case of vision and collaboration.
 It is also a great example of building on the experience of others and improving on it.
 In 1980 Stephen Smith (UW-Madison), Roger Swanson (UW-River Falls), and Laura Beane (agricultural leader from Jefferson county) attended an informational meeting about W.K.Kellogg-sponsored leadership programs in Michigan, Washington, Montana, California, and Pennsylvania.